lgreco/SaturdayJavaClub/README.md

 ## Information for Spring 2021

-No club meeting 2/13 (Spring Break 1).
+Next meeting: Saturday 3/27/21, 9 a.m.

-Next meeting: Saturday 2/20, 9 a.m.
+**Current project:** building a text-based adventure game to defend the club from inflitration by the sinister overlords of the Friday Python Circle.
+We use Twine for story boarding, OneNote for ideation, and of course IntelliJ for coding.

 We meet every **Saturday, at 9 a.m.,** beginning February 6.
 Everyone is welcome to the Club meetings.